 The Centers for Disease Control and Prevention ("CDC") recommends physical distancing, also referred to as social distancing, to reduce the spread of SARS-CoV-2, the virus that causes COVID-19.
-According to the CDC, the virus that causes COVID-19 spreads primarily when people come into close contact (within about six feet) with each other for a prolonged period (approximately 15 minutes or more).
-The state and the California Department of Education ("CDE") have issued guidance recommending that students and employees maintain at least six feet of distance from one another in schools to the greatest extent possible.
+According to the CDC, the virus that causes COVID-19 spreads primarily when people come into close contact (within about 6 feet) with each other for a prolonged period (approximately 15 minutes or more).
+The State and the California Department of Education ("CDE") have issued guidance recommending that students and employees maintain at least 6 feet of distance from one another in schools to the greatest extent possible.

-This policy complies with CDC, CDE, state, and local guidelines regarding physical distancing protocols for students in schools and is adopted for the protection of students, employees, and families.
+This policy complies with CDC, CDE, state, and local guidelines regarding physical distancing protocols for students in Schools and is adopted for the protection of students, employees, and families.
 Students in the School community will be provided with reasonable accommodations to the extent they have a disability that prevents them from complying with one or more of the physical distancing expectations outlined in this policy.

-This policy may be modified when there are changes to the CDC, CDE, state, and/or local guidance regarding physical distancing protocols in schools, as well as the Reopening Protocols for K-12 Schools published by the County of Los Angeles and Pasadena Departments of Public Health.
+This policy may be modified when there are changes to the CDC, CDE, state, and/ or local guidance regarding physical distancing protocols in schools, as well as the Reopening Protocols for K-12 Schools published by the County of Los Angeles and Pasadena Departments of Public Health.
 This policy will be in effect until local and state health officials provide guidance that such physical distancing measures are no longer necessary.

-A. K-12 Classroom Capacity and Structure
+A. 4-12 Classroom Capacity and Structure

-The number of students permitted on campus each school day and in classrooms will be limited to the amount that can be accommodated while maintaining physical distancing of six feet between individuals, and consistent with local and state requirements.
+The number of students permitted on campus each school day and in classrooms will be limited to the amount that can be accommodated while maintaining physical distancing of at least 6 feet between individuals, and consistent with local and state requirements.

-Consistent with CDC, CDE, and state guidelines, Lower School students will be grouped in small static educational cohorts to minimize the mixing of student groups throughout the school day.
-The Lower School will be divided into four cohorts of no more than 12 students and will not move from class to class.
+Consistent with CDC, CDE and state guidelines , all school students will be grouped in small static educational cohorts to minimize the mixing of student groups throughout the school day.
+Cohorts will be comprised of no more than 14 students and 2 adults and will remain together for all activities.
+Departmentalized and elective classes will be taught remotely to student cohorts on-campus and to individual students learning remotely via the school's online learning system.

-1The CDC, CDE, and state guidance provides that students should remain in the same space and in groups as small and consistent as practicable, and that the same students or teacher or staff should be with the same group of students to the greatest extent practicable.
+&lt;sup>1 The CDC, CDE, and State guidance provides that students should remain in the same space and in groups as small and consistent as practicable, and that the same students or teacher or staff should be with the same group of students to the greatest extent practicable.
+We recommend using this stable student group model for elementary school students, and it should be considered when possible for middle and high school students.